chrsmith/browserhack-demo/README.md

 # browserhack-demo

-Demo of using Pulumi to deploy BrowserHack, play NetHack in your browser!
+Play NetHack in your Browser!

 [BrowserHack](https://github.com/coolwanglu/BrowserHack) is the port of NetHack to JavaScript by @coolwanglu.